-1. ELIGIBILITY: All individuals, 18 years of age or older with a paid entry fee and a current paid membership to the AiA Solo Pro Series is eligible to fish.
+All individuals, 18 years of age or older, with a paid entry fee and a current paid membership to Anglers in Action are eligible to fish.

 Anglers In Action will pay one (1) place for every five (5) teams entered with a maximum of twenty-five (25) cash places being paid regardless the number of teams entered.
 80% payback.

-5. CHECK-IN and PRE-MEETING: Each angler must check in the morning of each tournament.
+Each angler must check in the morning of each tournament.
 A pre-meeting will take place on the water approximately five (5) minutes prior to the official start.
 Idle by live well checks may take place at any time either on or off the water.